Education - Dyslexia and Specific Learning Difficulties (SpLD)

 This will involve:

-• exploring a range of teaching interventions, including multi-sensory, phonological and meta-cognitive approaches and precision teaching
+• using a range of approaches, including multi-sensory, phonological and meta-cognitive strategies and digital technologies, to make recommendations for teaching.

 • assessing students for formal exam access arrangements.